-While exercising during your period is absolutely fine, you’ll find that your energy levels will fluctuate throughout your cycle.
-Understanding how your body changes during your cycle can help you know when to push yourself and when to ease back to avoid injury.
+It's safe to exercise during your period, but you might notice your energy levels changing throughout your cycle.
+Understanding how your body changes can help you know when to push yourself and when to ease back to avoid injury.

 Many women wonder whether it’s okay to exercise during their period.
 Most experts agree that provided you feel good, exercising on your period is absolutely fine.
 In some cases, it can even help ease the pain from menstruation cramps.